Heinz Ketchup: The Taste Loved ‘Round the WorldFebruary 11, 2015

 While working at WQED, Rogers attended the Pittsburgh Theological Seminary and was ordained as a Presbyterian Minister in 1963.
 He also enrolled at the University of Pittsburgh’s Graduate School of Child Development.
-Also in 1963, CBC in Canada asked him to develop programming for the network, dubbing his show Mister Rogers.
-Until that time, all Rogers’ work had taken place off camera, but while working in Canada for the CBC, he served as the program’s on-air host.
+That same year, CBC in Canada asked him to develop programming for the network, dubbing his show Mister Rogers.
+Until that time, all Rogers’ work had taken place off camera.
+While working in Canada for the CBC he served as the program’s on-air host.

 While the world raged, this gentle man changed into his play shoes and sweater and invited children into his home and neighborhood where they knew they were safe, valued, and loved.
-For his efforts on behalf of children, Rogers received numerous awards including two George Foster Peabody Awards, Emmys, Lifetime Achievement Awards from the National Academy of Television Arts and Sciences and the TV Critics Association, and was inducted into the Television Hall of Fame in 1999.
+For his efforts on behalf of children, Rogers received numerous awards including two George Foster Peabody Awards, Emmys, Lifetime Achievement Awards from the National Academy of Television Arts and Sciences and the TV Critics Association.
+Additionally, he was inducted into the Television Hall of Fame in 1999.
 In 2002, President George W. Bush presented him with the Presidential Medal of Freedom, the nation’s highest civilian honor.
 He was honored for his contribution to the well-being of children and a career in public television that demonstrates the importance of kindness, compassion and learning.

-In addition, he received more than 40 honorary degrees from colleges and universities such as Yale University, Hobart and William Smith, Carnegie Mellon University, Boston University, Saint Vincent College, University of Pittsburgh, North Carolina State University, University of Connecticut, Dartmouth College, Waynesburg College, and his alma mater, Rollins College.
+Over his lifetime he received more than 40 honorary degrees from colleges and universities such as Yale University, Hobart and William Smith, Carnegie Mellon University, Boston University, Saint Vincent College, University of Pittsburgh, North Carolina State University, University of Connecticut, Dartmouth College, Waynesburg College, and his alma mater, Rollins College.
 He became such an icon that Saturday Night Live created a parody of Mister Roger’s Neighborhood entitled Mister Robinson’s Neighborhood which starred Eddie Murphy as the show’s host.

 On January 1, 2003, he served as a Grand Marshal of the Tournament of Roses Parade, and did the coin toss for the Rose Bowl Game.
 That was his last public appearance.
 He died on February 27, 2003, but his work lives on.
-His nonprofit organization that he formed in 1971 and initially called Family Communications Inc was renamed The Fred Rogers Company and continues his work of educating, entertaining and advocating for children.
+His nonprofit organization that he formed in 1971 and initially called Family Communications Inc was renamed The Fred Rogers Company.
+It continues his work of educating, entertaining and advocating for children.

 In November 2009 a 10-foot, $3 million statue of Fred Rogers was unveiled near Heinz Field on Pittsburgh’s North Shore, allowing residents and visitors the opportunity to remember the best neighbor ever.